BoG-Dev-Bootcamp/project2-s23-dragonfruit/README.md

         - **Status 500:** For any other errors that occur

 ## Level 2: Medium
 - (5) In the training log creation endpoint (3), we want to add in a check to ensure that the animal specified in the training log belongs to the user specified in the training log.
-Add in code to do this. - **Parker**
+Add in code to do this. - **Complete**
     - Response:
         - **Status 400:** If the training log animal is not owned by specified user
 - We want to add admin functionality to this backend API to allow the admins to view all the data in the database